top of page

 a.
 Handlebar

-I used my old 3T handlebar on the new bike.
-With 44 cm it is on the wider side, I prefer 42 cm or even 40 cm wide bars.
-I am sure I will swap it in the future when I replace my handlebar tape.
+I installed my old 3T handlebar on the new bike.
+At 44 cm (center to center), it's on the wider side; I usually prefer bars that are 42 cm or even 40 cm wide.
+I plan to swap it out in the future when I change my handlebar tape.

 b.
 Stem

-At first, I used a 120mm Deda MTB stem from my previous bike.
-But after some testing, I found my position be too stretched to reach my STI-levers.
+Initially, I used a 120mm Deda MTB stem from my old bike.
+However, after some trials, I realized that my position was too stretched to comfortably reach my STI levers.

 c.
 Fork

-Fortunately, the full carbon fork steerer from my previous bike was in original length.
-Instead of cutting it, I used some spacer to match the 58 cm frame for my preferred position on the bike.
-The steering head tube of my new alloy frame was so long that the original uncut 30cm steerer could be swapped over as it was.
-The supplied headset matched my Deda 120mm stem so perfectly that I only had to add one small spacer as chimney on the top of the stem.
-I literally took the whole fork with the caliper brake, cable (incl.
-STI-Shifter), and front wheel from the old bike and matched it with the new frame.
+Fortunately, the full carbon fork 1/8' steerer from my previous bike remained at its original length.
+Instead of cutting it, I used spacers to adjust it to the 58 cm frame for my preferred riding position.
+The steering head tube of my 'new' alloy frame was so long that the original uncut 30 cm steerer could be transferred without any modification.
+The supplied headset fit my Deda 120mm stem perfectly, it requiring only a small spacer as a chimney on top of the stem.
+Basically, I transferred the entire fork, including the caliper brake, cable (with STI-Shifter), along with the front wheel, from the old bike to the new frame.

 -Transmission

-I used my complete Shimano 105 R7000 11-speed transmission/brake setup except for the front derailleur and the rear cassette.
+I utilized my entire Shimano 105 R7000 11-speed transmission and brake system, excluding the front derailleur and the rear cassette.

 a.
 Shifter: Shimano R7000 105 Dual Control Levers